 When marriage reveals our weaknesses, and it will, be willing to humbly respond by saying, “I was wrong; will you please forgive me.”
 It’s one of the most attractive phrases you can speak to your spouse.

 This is your chance to be selfish…for your spouse’s sake.

-Your spouse’s most significant responsibility on the planet is to love you well (Matthew 22:35-40).
-Does your spouse always know exactly what that looks like?
+Your spouse’s most significant responsibility is to love you well (Matthew 22:35-40).
+Does your spouse always know precisely what that looks like?
 Of course not!
 They need help.

 Habit #4: Say, “I Feel”

 The goal of marriage is to become “one flesh” physically, emotionally, and spiritually (Mark 10:7-8).
 Physical one flesh happens with sex.
 Spiritual one flesh starts at the altar and continues as a husband and wife grow closer to God.
 And emotional one flesh is experienced when a couple has transparent communication with each other.

 The goal of communication should be to know each other and be known by each other…completely.
 This looks like creating an environment where you and your spouse feel comfortable and secure sharing your thoughts and feelings about all areas of your life.

 Be willing to share how you feel with your spouse.
 Also, be ready to listen to how your spouse feels.
 Pursue complete transparency in all of your communication.